 Teen numbers can be a tricky concept for students but this St. Patrick’s Day themed coverall game is a fun and engaging way to help little leprechauns get lucky mastering their teen numbers.
-It’s the perfect combination to our popular Teen Activity Pack!
+It’s the perfect combination to our popular Number Formation Pack!

 To prep the activity, I printed the Teen Number Coverall game board (below) on white cardstock and laminated it for durability.

 Note: There is also a black and white version of the game board that is included in the download that could be printed on green cardstock.

 Then I grabbed a paper clip and pencil for my students to spin the 10-19 spinner.